mohd-hafizzuddin/sephora-data-management/Store_procedure_explain.md

 END;
 ```

-**11.Store Procedure for calculating average rating and count of review for product_review table**
+**11.Stored Procedure for calculating average rating and count of review for product_review table**

-- This stored procedure does not have any parameter.
+- This stored procedure, named get_product_review_rating, does not accept any parameters.
-- The store procedure begin with calculating the average rating from author_rating table and will be store inside a CTE name average_r.
+- It begins by calculating the average rating from the author_rating table, storing the result in a Common Table Expression (CTE) named average_r.
-- Next, using CTE, we calculate the count of review from author_reviewtext table.
+- Next, using another CTE, it calculates the count of reviews from the author_reviewtext table, stored in count_r.
-- We use MERGE INTO command to merge the calculated value into product_reviews table.
-We use MERGE INTO because we wanted to update the result of average rating and count of review into product_review table if the product_id is matched.
-- If the product_id is not matched then we insert the new product_id along with the calculated value.
+- The procedure employs the MERGE INTO command to update the product_reviews table.
+This command is advantageous as it allows for both updating existing records and inserting new ones based on matching product_id.
+- If a product_id in the product_reviews table matches one in the CTEs, the procedure updates the average rating and review count.
+If no match is found, it inserts a new record with the calculated values.
-- BEGIN TRANSaCTION ...
-COMMIT TRANSACTION are used to ensure atomicity, meaning that if any error occurs, all operations are ROLLBACK to avoid partial updates.
+- The BEGIN TRANSACTION ...
+COMMIT TRANSACTION block ensures atomicity.
+If any error occurs during the process, all operations are rolled back to prevent partial updates.
-- The procedure uses a BEGIN TRY...
-BEGIN CATCH block to handle potential errors.
-If an error occurs during the insert or update process, the transaction is ROLLBACK to maintain data integrity.
+- The procedure includes a BEGIN TRY ...
+BEGIN CATCH block to handle errors.
+If an error occurs, it rolls back the transaction and raises the error using the THROW statement, ensuring proper error handling.
-- After the ROLLBACK, the THROW statement will raises the error, allowing it to be detected and make the error handling possible.

 ```sql
 CREATE OR ALTER PROCEDURE get_product_review_rating
 AS